 The Role of the Product Owner According to the Scrum Guide

-“The Product Owner is responsible for maximizing the value of the product resulting from work of the Development Team.”
-The primary way of achieving this goal as a PO is the management of the Product Backlog.
+The primary way to achieve this goal as a PO is to manage the Product Backlog effectively.
 According to the Scrum Guide, this activity comprises:

-- Clearly expressing Product Backlog items;
+- Ordering Product Backlog items; and,

-Source: Scrum Guide 2017.
+Source: Scrum Guide 2020.